What does Freakshow use all that stolen money for?

 "And before you ask," Vlad said, the mock geniality falling from his expression, "I haven't seen or spoken with your ridiculous friends since they barged into my office demanding to know where you were several months ago."

-At this, Danny actually had to hide a little smile.
+At this, Danny felt a little better.
 Good old Sam and Tucker, he thought, almost fondly remembering the day Vlad had told him about their unexpected interrogation.
 At the time, Vlad honestly had no idea what had become of Danny, and informed Sam and Tucker accordingly.
 Too bad for Danny they didn't try and get the information out of him later.

 "Well then.
 I do believe that brings us all up to date," Vlad said, looking down at the child he held and moving a dark lock of hair out of his eye.
 "I'll spare you the details of your mother's slow decline and her frequent nightmares about the state of your well-being and let you on your merry way."